dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 AccentColor | String| Specifies the accent color for the PIN screen, like button text color and box highlight color.
 Accepts a hexadecimal RGB string in the form of #XXXXXX, where X can range from 0-9 or A-F. The pound sign might be omitted.| Optional.
 Defaults to system blue. |
 MAMTelemetryDisabled| Boolean| Specifies if the SDK will not send any telemetry data to its back end.| Optional. |

+> [!NOTE]
+> If your app will be released to the App Store, `MAMPolicyRequired` must be set to "NO," per App Store standards.

 ## Telemetry